adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #29 Made some progress, but not as much as would have liked this weekend.

 #30 Finished Week-2 of the Second-Class.
 Now on to Week-3.

+#31 Well on to the Week-3 of the Second-Class.
+Going to try to finish it tomorrow.